 PJ student Larry C. Price and I took Garry's class at the same time.
 Larry and I were both from Corpus Christi and had attended Del Mar College at the same time.
 We had a lot of classes together and did a lot of photography in the area together on weekends or between classes.
+We didn't have any money to do anything else so we spent a lot of time together.

-To try to describe how good a photographer Larry is, I'll just say that he is -I believe - the only two-time winner of the Pulitzer Prize for Photography and he did it for two different national newspapers.
+To try to describe how good a photographer Larry is, I'll just say that he is - I believe - the only two-time winner of the Pulitzer Prize for Photography and he did it for two different national newspapers.
 Larry pinned some absolutely beautiful images on the wall and while the rest of the students were gathered around admiring them, Garry took a look and walked on.
-A sign he didn't like them.
-They weren't Garry's style, they were not his kind of art.
+That was a sign he didn't like them.
+They weren't Garry's style; they were not his kind of art.

 Garry seemed to have a photographic memory of sorts.
-For one of my weekly Daily Texan weekly assignments, I had been assigned a photography shoot of a restaurant that featured belly dancing at lunch.
-I played around with some slow shutter speeds and liked those images the best.
+For one of my weekly Daily Texan assignments, I had shot a restaurant that featured belly dancing at lunch.
+I played around with some slow shutter speeds and liked the motion in those images the best.
 I submitted one to that night's photo editor and it ran in the Texan the next day with a story by someone on the news writing desk.
 A few weeks later I tacked that picture on the wall and Garry instantly remembered seeing the photograph in the Texan.
 He didn't like it.
 But he did like another I shot with a wide angle which offered the reaction of some of the patrons to the belly dancer.

 That was a particularly important turning point in my understanding Garry's vision.
-For here was a classic confrontation of different photographic segments - a belly dancer caught waving her tutu around that the photo editor liked, but Garry didn't.
+For here was a classic confrontation of different photographic disciplines - a belly dancer caught waving her tutu around that the photo editor liked, but Garry didn't.
 Yet he liked the shot taken moments later with the eateries' patrons reacting to the dancer.
-Perhaps I was learning something not only about seeing, but about photography.
+Perhaps I was learning something not only about seeing and framing, but about photography.

-Some sessions Garry would pick out a few prints that he considered bad photographs.
 One of Garry's criteria for great photography, he liked to say, is that it always on the edge of failure.
-Some photographs fail Garry would say, because the problems with the framing hadn't been overcome - in other words, there was no reason to take the photograph or print it.
-Often he would say, photographers mistake the emotion they feel while taking the picture as judgment that the photograph is good.
+Some photographs fail, Garry would say, because the problems with the framing hadn't been overcome.
+In other words, there was no reason to take the photograph or print it.
+He often added that photographers mistake the emotion they feel while taking the picture as judgment that the photograph is good.
 (He used this as a reason to wait months or years before developing some of his film - so he would not judge based on emotion, but on objective terms.)
 And while he always told us to trust our own judgment on selecting subjects, he admitted that sometimes we judge wrong.
-He admitted he was as guilty of wrong judgment as much as most photographers are.
-Of course he added, "I shoot a lot more than most photographers."
+He admitted he was as guilty of wrong judgment as most photographers are.
+Of course he added, "I shoot a lot more film than most photographers."

 With so many prints pinned to the walls, Garry would choose ALL the prints he liked - which in some cases might be as few as one - and picked out several to critique because of they "didn't work."
 I remember one stellar day in Garry's class once that was out of the ordinary.
 First he really liked five prints I pinned up.
-They are included here: He liked this one:
+They are included here:

+He liked this one (next page):